schmaustech/hypershift-blog/README.md

 applied CustomResourceDefinition /nodepools.hypershift.openshift.io
 ~~~

+Once the installation completes we can validate that we have a hypershift namespace an a running operator within it:

 ~~~bash
 $ oc get po -n hypershift
 NAME                       READY   STATUS    RESTARTS   AGE operator-9c7f76468-2rzhl   1/1     Running   0          20m
 ~~~

+At this point in the procedure we are now ready to congfigure the requirements needed to deploy our Hypershift cluster kni21.
+First lets create the namespace using the variable we defined above:

 ~~~bash
 $ oc create namespace $NAMESPACE namespace/kni21ns created
 ~~~

+With the namespace created we can move onto creating a pull-secret yaml file in that namespace:

 ~~~bash
 cat << EOF > ~/$PULLSECRETNAME.yaml